 =VLOOKUP(K5,B5:I14,8,FALSE)

-At first, we can see K5 is the lookup value, B5:I14 is the table array, 8 is the column index number that means we want the value from the 8th column of the table and FALSE indicates that the function will lookup for an exact match.
-Then, the function will lookup for K5 in the leftmost column of the table B5:I14 and will return the value of the 8th column from the row in which the lookup value has been found.
+K5 is the lookup value, B5:I14 is the table array, 8 is the column index number which means we want the value from the 8th column of the table array, and FALSE indicates that the function will search for an exact match.
+The function will look for K5 (Sheldon) in the leftmost column of table B5:I14 and will return the value of the 8th column from the row in which the lookup value has been found.

 Steps: